 - Participants are encouraged to wear military or hiking boots.Trail running shoes can be worn but at your own risk.

 - As with any relay, your team needs a baton.
 The baton can be carried or packed, but MUST be passed upon completion of your leg.
 Batons MUST be a minimum of 1 foot in length andwill not be provided.
 There will be an award for Top Team Baton, so creativity is encouraged.
 I've seen samurai swords, carbon fiber arrows, axes, light sabers & foam swords to name a few.

 - The relay legs all memorialize the life of a fallen SERE Specialist.
 Your race strategy will be very important come Race Day.
 Proper placement of your team members will be key to your teams success thus I have ranked the legs below 1 to 5; 1 represents the most difficult leg and 5 being the easiest.
-NOTE: Distances were obtained with a GPS.
-If my .7 doesn't match your GPS I do apologize.
+NOTE: Distances were obtained with a GPS on a heavily wooded course.
+Distances may vary.

 1st Leg: Colton A. Lauterbach Memorial Leg